bloominstituteoftechnology/Data-Structures/README.md

 ![AVL tree rebalancing](https://s3.amazonaws.com/hr-challenge-images/0/1436854305-b167cc766c-AVL_Tree_Rebalancing.svg.png)

+Implement an AVL Tree class that exhibits the aforementioned behavior.
+The tree's `insert` method should perform the same logic as what was implemented for the binary search tree, with the caveat that upon inserting a new element into the tree, it will then check to see if the tree needs to be rebalanced.

+How does the time complexity of the AVL Tree's insertion method differ from the binary search tree's?

 ### LRU Cache
 An LRU (Least Recently Used) cache is an in-memory storage structure that adheres to the [Least Recently Used](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) caching strategy.